 5. Personal Experiences With Gender Inequality:

-It can be challenging to change these attitudes, but it’s essential to try.
+It’s not easy to change these views, but it’s important to try.

 How Does Misogyny Affect Women In The Workplace?